 10. Pan Fried Foie Gras with Smoked Duck @ Peace Blossom

 Prices are $58++ per adult and $38 per child (below 12 years old).
-A little expensive but the food they offer were makes up for it.
+A little expensive but the food they offer makes up for it.
 For a full menu of the a-la-carte buffet, please visit here.

 11. Full Bloom Lotus Paste and Yam Pastry ($5.50 for 3 pieces) @ Crystal Jade Palace Restaurant